VenetiaStamopoulou/assignment-2016-3/README.md

 ```
 python musical_rythms.py -l 101010100
 Distance = 0
-E(4,9) = [101010100] = (2223) It is theA ksak rhythm of Turkey.
+E(4,9) = [101010100] = (2223) It is the Aksak rhythm of Turkey.
 It is also the metric pattern used by Dave Brubeck in his piece Rondo a la Turk.
 It is a Euclidean string.
 Distance = 1
 E(5,9) = [101010101] = (22221) It is a popular Arabic rhythm called Agsag-Samai.
 Started on the second onset, it is a drum pattern used by the Venda in South Africa, as well as a Rumanian folk-dance rhythm.
 It is also the rhythmic pattern of the Sigaktistos rhythm of Greece, and the Samai aktsak rhythm of Turkey.
 Started on the third onset, it is the rhythmic pattern of the Nawahiid rhythm of Turkey.